Linsey Marr

-Linsey Chen Marr is an American scientist who is the Charles P. Lunsford Professor of Civil and Environmental Engineering at Virginia Tech.
+Linsey Chen Marr is an American scientist who is a University Distinguished Professor in the Charles E. Via, Jr. Department of Civil and Environmental Engineering at Virginia Tech.
 Her research considers the interaction of nanomaterials and viruses with the atmosphere.
 During the COVID-19 pandemic Marr studied how SARS-CoV-2 and other airborne pathogens could be transported in air.
-In 2023, she was elected to the National Academy of Engineering.
+In 2023, she was elected to the National Academy of Engineering and named a MacArthur Fellow.

 Early life and education

 Marr studied engineering at Harvard University and graduated summa cum laude in 1996.
 During her undergraduate degree Marr developed an energy efficient lamp.
 She moved to the University of California, Berkeley for her graduate studies, where she worked in the department of environmental engineering.
 Her doctoral research considered how ozone levels were impacted by transport, population and industrial development.
 Marr joined Massachusetts Institute of Technology as a postdoctoral researcher, where she worked alongside Mario J. Molina.
 At MIT, she collected data to better understand pollution in Mexico, joining a measurement campaign on board a mobile scientific laboratory.
 As part of the campaign Marr tried to track down Mexico's most significant polluters, following taxi drivers as they made their way around Mexico City.
 The research informed environmental policy in Mexico and was proposed as a means to protect the inhabitants of other over polluted megacities.